rmjarvis/TreeCorr/README.rst

 This software is able to compute several varieties of two-point correlations:

-:NN:  the normal two point correlation function of things like 2dF that
+:NN:  The normal two point correlation function of things like 2dF that
       correlate the galaxy counts at each position.

-:NG:  correlation of counts with shear.
+:NG:  Correlation of counts with shear.
 This is what is often called
       galaxy-galaxy lensing.

-:GG:  two-point shear correlation function.
+:GG:  Two-point shear correlation function.

-:NK:  correlation of counts with kappa.
+:NK:  Correlation of counts with kappa.
 While kappa is nominally the lensing
       convergence, it could really be any scalar quantity, like temperature, size, etc.

-:KG:  correlation of convergence with shear.
+:KG:  Correlation of convergence with shear.
 Like the NG calculation, but
       weighting the pairs by the convergence values the foreground points.

-:KK:  two-point kappa correlation function.
+:KK:  Two-point kappa correlation function.

 Three-point Correlations